mondeja/importlib-metadata-argparse-version/README.md

 If you forget to define the kwarg `importlib_metadata_version_from` in the argument, a `ValueError` will be raised at initialization time.
-Python's [`argparse`] built-in `"version"` action raises an `AttributeError` only when you call your program with `--version` when you forget to define the `version` kwarg, which is less safer because could lead you to pass the error unexpected until you test it.
+Python's [`argparse`] built-in `"version"` action raises an `AttributeError` only when you call your program with `--version` if you forget to define the `version` kwarg, which is less safer because could lead you to pass the error unexpected until you test it.
 And `--version` checking is a really dumb test.